Hooded22/Hooded22/README.md

 # Welcome to my profile #

-### Few words about me ###
+### About me ###
-- JavaScript Developer
+- JavaScript Fullstack Developer
+- Main technologies:
+   - React.js
+   - Node.js
+   - Next.js
-- React.js | React Native | Node.js. ⚛️
+   - React Native
+   - Java
+- 4 years of commercial experience 🏢
-- Currently working with Next.js and Umi.js 🍃
+- Currently working with Next.js, React.js and Java 🍃
-- Using Typescript on daily basis
+- Currently open for part-time projects 💼

-### About repos ###
+### Repositories ###
-- They are sample projects made to learn or practice some technology 👨‍🎓
+- Demo projects made during learning new technologies 👨‍🎓
-- They works but are not a real word applications for user's needs
+- They work but are not real-world applications for user's needs
-- Most of them are still in progress, mostly because I use them as my sandobxes 🧪
+- Most of them are in progress because I use them as sandboxes to test new solutions 🧪

 ### Contact 📩 ###
 - przemek.sipta@gmail.com 📧